 - Take a few 10-minute walks or bike rides during the day.

-- Use an exercise DVD for a little while in the morning and a little while in the evening.
+- Use an exercise video for a little while in the morning and a little while in the evening.

 - Use a free smartphone app or online exercise video.